XX Event 2014 Recap

 Participants then had the opportunity to ask questions of more than 30 potential mentors in the fun and relaxed setting of Science World.
 Finally, the group enjoyed watching the Omnimax film, “Rescue”.

-My sincere thanks to Sandy Eix and her team at Science World at TELUS World of Science for hosting this very successful event.
+Our sincere thanks to Sandy Eix and her team at Science World at TELUS World of Science for hosting this very successful event.
 On behalf of SCWIST and myself I want to express my great thankfulness to the amazing volunteers and they are: Stephanie McInnis, Vladimirka Pereula, Christiana Cheng, Zhila Pirmoradi, Shreema Merchant, Samaneh Khakshour, Katharina Rothe, and Blanca Rodriguez.

 Written by: Suzana Djordjevic-Stajic